Mavsic/My_Portfolio/README.md

 # My Portfolio Project

+## Goal of the Project
-A portfolio of work can showcase your skills and talents to employers looking to fill a part-time or full-time position.
-An effective portfolio highlights your strongest work as well as the thought processes behind it.
-Students who have portfolios with deployed web applications (meaning they are live on the web) are typically very successful in their career search after the boot camp.
-This last point can’t be stressed enough: having several deployed projects is a minimum requirement to receive an initial interview at many companies.
+Portfolio of work can showcase once skills and talents to employers looking to fill a part-time or full-time position.
+An effective portfolio highlights strongest work as well as the thought processes behind it.
+Thus, this project's goal is to make a portfoli that has appealing look as well as display content with responsive layout.

-With these points in mind, in this Challenge you’ll set yourself up for future success by applying the core skills you've recently learned: flexbox, media queries, and CSS variables.
-You'll get to practice your new skills while creating something that you will use during your job search.
-It’s a win-win that you'll likely be grateful for in the future!

-**Note:** If you don't have enough web applications to showcase at this point, use placeholder images and names.
-You can change them to real applications as you create them later in the course.

-Let’s take a look at what a user story written from the perspective of a hiring manager might look like.
-As you might remember from your first Challenge, we follow the AS AN / I WANT / SO THAT format.
+---
 ## User Story

 ```